departmentfortransport/ac-roadtraff-pipe/README.md

 library(devtools) #devtools has to be installed first devtools::install_github(repo = "departmentfortransport/ac-roadtraff-pipe"
                          ,auth_token = "copyinyournewflashytoken")
-library(LStest)
+library(TRA25rap)
 ```

 If you are working on the network, a workaround for this is the following:

 Click the "Clone or download" button in the top right hand corner of this page and select "Download ZIP".
 Then, you will have to open your file explorer and manually put the folder into the location of your installed R packages.
 To find out where your R packages are installed, type `.libPaths()` in your console.
-Hopefully you can then type `library(LStest)` and everything works out fine.
+Hopefully you can then type `library(TRA25rap)` and everything works out fine.

 <c name="SRF2"></c> "I'm in the Road Stats team and I want to make new TRA25 tables"
 ------------------------------------------------------------------------------------